bell07/bashscripts-backup_to_ssh/README.md

 # backup_to_ssh
 My push backup script inspired by rsnapshot

-I wrote it because I did not found a way to initiate the rsnapshot from client to the server. rsnapshot way is to collect backups from clients that does not work as cron job for me because my client is offline most times. rsnapshot on client requires mounted server directory, and the incremental overhead is slow.
+I wrote this scripts because I did not found a way to initiate the rsnapshot from client to the server. rsnapshot way is to collect backups initiated server-site.
+That does not work for me since my client is offline most times if the cron job does run in server.
+If rsnapshot runs on client the server directory needs to be mounted, and the incremental comarsion overhead is slow because comparing is done on client this way.

-This script does initial some magic on server trough ssh connection, then do the rsync, and get some statistics trough ssh again.
+backup_to_ssh does initial some magic on server trough ssh connection, then do the rsync, and get some statistics trough ssh again.

 # How to use - All on client
 ## setup the backup.conf (see backup.conf.example)